Having a credit card may be scary, but it can be used as a tool to establish your credit history. Joanna Nesbit explains how to do so responsibly.

 Many Grownups these days shun credit cards because they’re afraid of them, even though the economy and job prospects have improved.
-According to a recent Bankrate survey, just 33 percent of Millennials between ages 18 to 29 have one, in part because they saw how debt affected their families—or themselves—during the recession.
+A recent article in Forbes notes that just 33 percent of Millennials between ages 18 to 29 have one according to a Bankrate survey, in part because they saw how debt affected their families—or themselves—during the recession.

-But a credit card is one of the quickest ways to build credit history, and it doesn’t automatically bestow debt.
+But having that plastic card is one of the quickest ways to build credit, and it doesn’t automatically bestow debt.
 If you think of it as a tool, not a source of cash, there’s really nothing to fear.
 A solid credit history gives you all kinds of freedom as a Grownup that you don’t gain from a debit card, whether applying for an apartment, an auto loan, a job, or even for a good deal on a cell phone.
-Of course, credit cards aren’t the only means to building credit, and it’s possible to establish yourself without one, but a credit card serves as an easy gateway and offers other conveniences, too.
+Of course, plastic cards aren’t the only means to building credit, and it’s possible to establish yourself without one, but a credit card serves as an easy gateway and offers other conveniences, too.
 It’s totally worth having.
 But yes, it will take discipline.

 If you’re concerned about your ability to be disciplined, request a low limit, maybe $500, and keep your purchases to 20 or 30 percent of the limit (or lower) to avoid a high “debt usage” ratio.
 Debt usage compares your balance to the card limit, and a low debt usage ratio makes you look responsible.
 Use the card for a regular purchase—perhaps a monthly bill so you’re not tempted into miscellaneous, unnecessary spending—and pay it off every month.
 Contrary to what people think, carrying a balance doesn’t improve your credit score.